We're updating our terminology in Jira

 This page is for team-managed projects

 By default, anyone with product access to Jira can create a team-managed software project.
 Unlike company-managed projects, team-managed projects don't share their configuration with any other project on your Jira site.
-And, you make updates without worrying about affecting other software projects on your Jira site.
+You can make updates without affecting other software projects on your Jira site.

 With team-managed software projects, anyone can manage their own work, their team’s work, and their working processes, without having to reach out to a Jira admin for help.